Samyak2/mcleod-pitch-detection/README.md

 In this [Pluto.jl notebook](https://plutojl.org/), I have attempted to implement the algorithm one step at a time.
 At every step, I plot the outputs and explore various inputs to better understand the fundamentals.

+[Here](https://mcleod.samyak.me/) is a live deployment of the notebook (it's interactive if the server is up.
+If not, you can still access a static version of it).

 Disclaimer: I come with no background in signal processing or audio programming.
 This is my attempt at understanding these concepts.
 I welcome any feedback.
 Please open an issue or reach out to me directly.

 ### Why?